ana-v1/mdt2022/README.md

 - n=6 for models 1 and 2
 - n=2 for models 3 and 4

-For the binary models the dataset's original labeles with 5 different bullying types were labeled as 1 and not bullying as 0.
+For the binary models the dataset's original labels with 5 different bullying types were labeled as 1 and not bullying as 0.
 The dataset was balanced prior to the training.

 ### Performance
 #### Training models on 6 classes